 “Can you drown in a few inches of water, then?”

-“Is that when it happened then?”
+“Is that when it happened then?
+On a Sunday?”
 That didn’t make any sense to me: Sundays was when all the kids went up there because there was no school.

 “No. It was before the war.”

-Now by this time the camp had closed down, and the guardhouse had gone, and the Nissan huts were lying empty, so it was now easy to get through the camp.
-Andy and I discovered we could take the path by Dead Man’s Lake to get up to Paul’s house.
+By this time the camp had closed down, and the guardhouse had gone, and the Nissan huts were lying empty, so it was now easy to get through the camp.
+Andy and I discovered we could take the path on the left of Dead Man’s Lake to get up to Paul’s house.

-Above the lake, the path went through a beautiful bit of woodland, with a wonderful canopy of green leaves (elm? oak?) above.
+Above the lake the path wound through a beautiful bit of woodland, with a wonderful canopy of green above.
 I loved to dawdle there if I was on my own, enjoying the peace and tranquillity of the forest.
-Lower down, the path passed beside the lake but it was a wide path and there was no need to climb the bank up to the lake to find out what might be going on up there.
+Lower down the path passed beside the lake but it was a wide eoung that there was no need to climb the bank up to the lake to find out what might be going on.

 The whole lake was not much more than fifty paces across.
 The water was brown and covered with an oily sheen, and there were various man-made things sticking out of it: half a bicycle, a broken umbrella, a school satchel complete with soggy books.
 The water level was low because somebody had recently cut a channel through the bank.
 Frogs hopped through the shallows and insects buzzed over the surface.
 One whole side of the lake was a sticky mudflat from which bubbles of gas occasionally popped.
 It smelt like old cabbages.

-On the second island we found a clearing with the remains of a camp fire, with a few charred logs and the burnt remains of a colour magazine with a few bits of flesh still showing.
+On the second island we found a clearing with the remains of a campfire, with a few charred logs and the burnt remains of a colour magazine with a few bits of pink flesh showing.
 There were several long lengths of fishing twine tangled about the bushes and some old clothes bundled in a corner.